-- 1. Diagnosis of nasal polyps - 2.
+- 1. Diagnosis of chronic rhinosinusitis with nasal polyps - 2.
 Member is \geq 18 years of age - 3.
 Prescriber is a specialist (i.e., allergist, immunologist, otolaryngologist, pulmonologist) or consult notes from a specialist are provided - 4.
-Paid claims or physician documented inadequate response or adverse reaction to ONE oral corticosteroid, or contraindication to ALL oral corticosteroids - 5.
-Paid claims or physician documented inadequate response or adverse reaction to ONE intranasal corticosteroid, or contraindication to ALL intranasal corticosteroids - 6.
-Appropriate dosing: - a.
-Nucala: 100 mg every 4 weeks - b.
-Xolair: based on weight and serum total IgE level: 75 to 600 mg every 14 to 28 days
+ONE of the following: - a.
+Inadequate response or adverse reaction to ONE or contraindication to BOTH of the following: - i. oral corticosteroid - ii. intranasal corticosteroid - b.
+Inadequate response or adverse reaction to prior nasal surgery - 5.
+Appropriate dosing: 100 mg every 4 weeks - 6.
+Documentation that agent will be used as adjunctive therapy